ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 |Configuring Monitoring |Provide the [monitoring configuration variables](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure#bucket-metrics), which are enabled by default | 1.
 Review and disable these configurations as desired. \n 2.
 Configure a [metrics target](/docs/metrics-router?topic=metrics-router-target-manage&interface=ui). |
 |Key Project failover| Support configuration of {{site.data.keyword.keymanagementserviceshort}} failover regions for {{site.data.keyword.cos_full_notm}} encryption | If {{site.data.keyword.keymanagementserviceshort}} failover support is needed, then select one of the [supported {{site.data.keyword.keymanagementserviceshort}} failover regions](/docs/key-protect?topic=key-protect-ha-dr#availability) when [selecting a region](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure#regions) to deploy your infrastructure. |
 {: row-headers}
-{: caption="Table 1: Responsibilities for incident and operations" caption-side="bottom"}
+{: caption="Responsibilities for incident and operations" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or {{site.data.keyword.IBM_notm}} might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}